-Constituency Groups are groups and networks within the National League of Cities' (NLC) membership which share common interests and concerns.
+Constituency Groups are groups and networks within the National League of Cities membership that share common interests and concerns.
 They have been established over the years to reflect the diverse interests and backgrounds of NLC's membership, and they work collaboratively with NLC to contribute to leadership development, policy formulation, advocacy, and program activities.

 Asian Pacific American Municipal Officials (APAMO) is a constituency group whose mission is to provide Asian Pacific American municipal officials and their colleagues with a forum to share ideas and develop leadership experience.